About One Pan Cheesy Taco Skillet

 Pour in 1 cup water, corn, salsa, taco sauce, taco seasoning, and elbow macaroni.
 Mix ingredients together and bring to a boil.
 Reduce heat, cover, and let simmer.
 For the amount of time to simmer, check your box of macaroni for the recommended cooking time and divide that number by half.

 Remove lid and add in final 1 cup of water, then stir.
-Return cover and allow to simmer for the remaining cook time of the macaroni.
+Return cover and allow to simmer for the remaining recommended cook time of the macaroni.

 Remove skillet from heat.
 Quickly add in 1 cup of Mexican cheese and stir until cheese is melted.
-Sprinkle remaining 1 cup of Mexican cheese blend on top, then replace lid on skillet for 1-3 minutes or until cheese on top has melted.
+Sprinkle remaining 1 cup of Mexican cheese on top, then replace lid.
+Let sit for 1-3 minutes or until cheese has melted.

-- Serve immediately with sour cream and chopped cilantro as garnish.
+Serve immediately with sour cream and chopped cilantro as garnish (optional).